 Medicine in the digital age

-The impossibility of adjusting to the new, to the crescendo offers of the technology It is part of the history of humanity.
+The impossibility of adjusting to the new, to the increasing offers of technology is part of the history of humanity.
 The story has been, if not identical, similar.
-When humanity discovered paper and it began to be distributed, there were those who thought that memory would wane; Unlike what happened with Homer who recited The Odyssey and The Iliad by heart or with the rhapsodists, itinerant reciters who sang Homeric poems, it would not be necessary to memorize because everything would be saved on paper.
-From radio to television the distance was enormous; Both “united” families, although, I think, the radio brought them closer: without images, listeners had to participate in another way, with their own solid arguments, since “not everything was given to them”.
+When humanity discovered paper and it began to be distributed, there were those who thought that memory would diminish; Unlike what happened with Homer who recited The Odyssey and The Iliad by heart or with the rhapsodists, itinerant reciters who sang Homeric poems, it would not be necessary to memorize because everything would be saved on paper.
+From radio to television the distance was enormous; Both “united” families, although, I think, the radio brought them closer: without images, listeners had to participate in another way, with their own solid arguments, because “not everything was given to them.”

-With the cellphonesincreasingly intelligent, both the exercise of memory and the quality of information have declined. writing; It is enough to ask most of the young people their cell phone number or their home number and read their messages via Whatsapp: they cannot repeat “important” phone numbers and in a small message, sometimes unintelligible, they make more than one spelling error .
-The right thing to do, of course, is, when feasible, to adapt to changes; “when feasible” means that over the years technological offers of all kinds exceed the capacity of people, even young people.
-The previous ideas as a preamble for the future of the medicine and of doctors in the digital age.
+With cell phones, increasingly intelligent, both the exercise of memory and the quality of writing have declined; it is enough to ask most young people for their cell phone number or their home number and read their messages via Whatsapp: they cannot repeat “important” phone numbers and in a small message, sometimes unintelligible, they make more than one spelling error .
+The right thing to do, of course, is, when feasible, to adapt to changes; “when feasible” means that over the years technology offers of all kinds exceed the capacity of people, even young people.
+Previous ideas as a prelude to the future of medicine and doctors in the digital age.

 There are plenty of ideas, precise answers are lacking.
 He left them in the hands of the readers.
 Similar situations occurred with paper, with the trains that displaced the floats and put an end to the custom of the villages…